 Advances to PCC represent unsecured and interest-bearing cash advances which bear an interest of 2% per annum.
 PCC issued a promissory note in favor of the Group.
 On May 2, 2011, PCC and the Group entered into a memorandum of agreement wherein PCC will transfer the ownership of eleven (11) properties located at Metrotech Industrial Park with a total area of 21,475 sq.m. valued at ₱6,450/sq.m. as payment to its outstanding obligation to the Group.
 On December 21, 2018, PCC reissued a promissory note indicating an extension of term for three (3) years, starting January 31, 2018, and will mature on January 31, 2021.
+On February 1, 2021, b) Forum Holdings Corp.
+(FHC), International Polymer Corporation (IPC), Kennex Container Corp.
+(KCC), and Orient Pacific Corporation (OPC)

-On February 1, 2021, PCC reissued promissory note indicating an extension of term for another three (3) years, starting January 31, 2021, and will mature on January 31, 2024.
+PCC reissued promissory note indicating an extension of term for another three (3) years, starting January 31, 2021, and will mature on January 31, 2024.
 On January 31, 2024, the promissory note was extended for another three (3) years.